 How will your information be used?

-All of your pre-Challenge and post-Challenge survey and "Check In" responses are kept completely confidential.
-Every time you record an entry in your gratitude journal, you can indicate whether you'd like to keep it private as well; if not, it will show up in the feed of entries in our public gratitude journal.
+All of your pre-Challenge and post-Challenge survey and "Check In" responses are kept confidential.
+Every time you record an entry in your gratitude journal, you can indicate whether you'd like to keep your entry private as well; if not, it will show up in the feed of entries in our public gratitude journal.

 Though we do collect your email address to send you reminders to journal, we will never share your contact information.
-Our team analyzes the gratitude entries to see how keeping a journal impacts people over time, but we only look at this data anonymously, stripping it of any details that link it to individuals.
+Our team analyzes the gratitude entries to see how keeping a journal impacts people over time, but we only look at this data anonymously and in the aggregate, stripping it of any details that link it to individuals.

 Your participation with Thnx4 is completely voluntary, and you may withdraw at any time.
-To stop receiving email reminders or delete your account, log into the site, click the "My Account" link in the upper area of the screen, and follow the instructions.
+To stop receiving email reminders or delete your account, log into the site, click the "My Account" link in the upper area of the screen, and follow the instructions for Cancel account.

 Are you a researcher?